chamarac99/ikman-lk_house_ads_data_pipeline/README.md

 -The DAG is configured to run daily (@daily) at 2 AM.
 You can modify it in the DAG file.

 ### 📦 Future Improvements
--Add support for scraping other cities.
+- Add support for scraping other cities.
--Store scraped data in cloud storage (e.g., AWS S3).
+- Store scraped data in cloud storage (e.g., AWS S3).
--Dashboard visualization using Streamlit or Metabase.
+- Dashboard visualization using Streamlit or Metabase.

 ### 👨‍💻 Author
--Chamara Bandara
+- Chamara Bandara